robertjlooby/primesieve-ruby/README.md

 # Generate an array with the primes inside [0, 20]
 primes = Primesieve.generate_primes(0, 20)

-# Generate an array of the first 10 primes starting at 0
+# Generate an array with the first 10 primes starting at 0
 primes = Primesieve.generate_n_primes(10, 0)

 # Get the 10th prime